PdxCodeGuild/IntroToProgramming/labs/lab06-rock_paper_scissors.md

 ## Advanced Version 3

 Use a dictionary where each key is one of the choices, and the value associated with the key is a list containing the two other choices.

-[//]: # (instructor note: write the tie case, the first case, have them write the others using elif)